-The College of Graduate Studies has partnered with several offices around campus to offer professional development workshops for student and post-doc development.
-Students are free to take advantage of any of the workshops.
+The College of Graduate Studies has partnered with several offices around campus to offer a series of professional development workshops under the Pathways to Success program.
+Students are encouraged to take advantage of any of the workshops.

 Graduate Research Forum